HisenZhang/AdvancedComputerSystem/Final/README.md

 Now, run make or open the generated VisualStudio solution to select the ```DSP``` build target.

-If you are using VSCode, and see "symbol lookup error: /snap/core20/current/lib/x86_64-linux-gnu/libpthread.so.0: undefined symbol: __libc_pthread_init, version GLIBC_PRIVATE", run the command below:
+If you are using VS Code, and see "symbol lookup error: /snap/core20/current/lib/x86_64-linux-gnu/libpthread.so.0: undefined symbol: __libc_pthread_init, version GLIBC_PRIVATE", run the command below:

 ```
 unset GTK_PATH